Yaskawa Invests In Large-Capacity Kinetic Energy Storage Company, Teraloop

 Yaskawa Electric Corporation has completed a strategic investment in Helsinki-based Teraloop, a startup grid- and utility-scale kinetic energy storage company.
-This equity investment aims to help Teraloop accelerate the steps needed to bring its patent-pending storage solution to the market within the next two years.
-The financing will allow the prototype to be finalized for a complete simulation in commercial working conditions.
+This equity investment aims to help Teraloop accelerate the steps needed to bring its patent-pending storage solution to the market.
+The financing will allow a prototype to be finalized for a complete simulation in commercial working conditions.

 This latest equity investment supports Yaskawa’s continued focus to achieve its long-term “Vision 2025” business plan in its chosen Clean Power business area.
 For this, Yaskawa has a venture investment scheme that invests in new and upcoming innovative companies, such as Teraloop, which will further strengthen Yaskawa’s engagement in developing its international energy storage business.

 Although global policies are driving the uptake of various renewable energy sources at a growth of 15% per annum, a power grid that relies solely on renewable energy is immensely challenged.
 Solar, wind and wave power are all highly dependent on fluctuating weather conditions.